NEWS: Robert Scott Pearson Sampler Album on French Label Serendip Just Released

 Eleven London Bridges

 Joseph Cornell's Television Show

-Everything behind my music has a theorectical basis.
-From the titles, to the chordal structure, to the rhythms, there are interesting ideas behind it all.
-Sometimes these theories reference other modern theories, sometimes they just spring from something I think is humorous, or something I think is meaningful in a basic heartfelt secular way, sometimes something in a spiritual way.
+Much behind my music has a theorectical basis.
+From the titles, to the chordal structure, to the rhythms, there are interesting ideas I am going for.
+Sometimes these theories reference other modern theories, sometimes they just spring from something I think is humorous, or something I think is meaningful in a heartfelt way, sometimes something in a spiritual way.

-It's important to realize that generative inspired music is not the only music that I make, not the only music that I feel is necessary that I make.
+Generative music is not the only music that I make, not the only music that I feel is necessary that I make.
 It is a type of music that I find interesting and aesthetically pleasing.
-It doesn't always fulfill all my needs in work, but it often allows elements of the unknown and impossible to enter into music.
-By generative I mean music that is somewhat based on chance, or randomness.
+It often allows elements of the unknown and impossible to enter into music.
+By generative I mean music that is somewhat based on controlled chance, or randomness within pre-ordained constraints.

 All great music that benefits humanity in some way "caresses" the listening.
 In some senses, it is a loose use of the word "caresses", in some ways it is a very literal use.
 Bach's music often caresses the listening in the same way a lover would caress the listener.
 Sometimes a massage can be a bit painful and therapeutic, but my belief is that much of the anti-aesthetic and dissonant music produced after the 1950's was really not much of a benefit nor a true intellectual exercise.

 The purpose of my music therefor is not to merely create beautiful music, but to create beautiful music that has not been already created.
 To do this would take an tremendous amount of time without using elements of chance.
 Because there is math involved in the creation process, and because I am trying to do something new, I wonder if this music would help boost people's IQ.
 I have had several painters and other artists tell me that they've improved their creativity by listening to my music.